Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 E. pachypus is usually called Tanzanian Stoutleg Baboon.
 Often times, E. pachypus is mistakenly sold as E. longiceps as "Voi Red Rumped Baboon" by some dealers.

 Nigeria, Tanzania, Kenya.
-Their specific habitat is not clearly known.
 These have greatly thickened rear legs.
-E. pachypus is a small tarantula, with adult females maxing out at about 4" in legspan.
+E. pachypus is a small tarantula, with adults about 4" in legspan.
 They prefer a drier climate.

 R. Gallon published the first description of male E. pachypus in 2002.